 top of page

-The Feds were hot on his tail in 1984 when word came that he had died in a fiery plane crash in Belize, his body allegedly burnt to ashes.
-Investigators soon came to believe the crash was staged and his death was faked.
+The Feds were hot on his tail in 1984, when he allegedly died in a fiery plane crash in Belize, his body supposedly burnt to ashes.
+Investigators soon learned that the crash was staged and his death was faked.

-Meanwhile, his wife Olga became a federal informant, and assisted the DEA in an undercover sting to infiltrate the highest levels of his smuggling
+Meanwhile, his wife Olga became a federal informant, and assisted the DEA in an undercover sting to infiltrate the highest level of Wally's smuggling ring.

 Squirrel cover one.jpg